schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

 For my cases, it's fine if I get some failures, and I know that I'm only applying the most basic of `WHERE` conditions.
 Your needs might not be so flexible.

-If you're thinking "is there no built-in way to do this?", there is `TABLESAMPLE`, which was introduced in [Postgres 9.5](https://www.postgresql.org/docs/9.5/static/tablesample-method.html).
+If you're thinking "is there no built-in way to do this?", it turns out there is `TABLESAMPLE`, which was introduced in [Postgres 9.5](https://www.postgresql.org/docs/9.5/static/tablesample-method.html).
 Thanks to [@HotFusionMan](https://twitter.com/HotFusionMan) for introducing it to me.

 Here's the [best blog I've found on using TABLESAMPLE](https://blog.2ndquadrant.com/tablesample-in-postgresql-9-5-2/).
 The downside is that it's not "truly random" (if that matters to your application), and you cannot use it to only retrieve 1 result.
 I was able to hack it by doing a query that the only table sampled 1%.
 Then I used that 1% to get ids and then limited to the first record.
 Something like: